7 ¿Cuál es tu día festivo favorito?

 Do you know how to say Merry Christmas, Happy Hanukkah or Happy New Year in Spanish?
 Watch the following video by Learn Spanish and Enjoy as she pronounces these useful phrases for the holiday season. 🙂

-Dulce, who you met at the beginning of this chapter, is Mexican-American and celebrates both American and Mexican holidays with her family.
+Dulce, who you met at the beginning of this chapter, would like to share holidays she celebrates.

 Dulce loves Día de los Muertos.
 To see Dulce on Day of the Dead, click on the following video, and play the sound by clicking on the bottom right of the video.